-If you want an assembly to be built with a:
+If you want an assembly to be built with using batch tracked components:

 When these are enabled, then a new column appears called Batch Number.
 This contains - and + collapsible function where you can enter in the required quantity to assemble.

 You can use the Filter Batch Number field to search for batch numbers.
 Alternatively, you can use the Select Oldest link to instantly select the oldest batch available.
 Once you have entered in your specified amount, you can save or complete accordingly (by clicking on Save or Complete buttons).